 Presbyterians considering a trip to Guatemala are given a webinar exploring what they can expect and what difference they can make

-When individuals and small groups are ready once again to travel to places like Guatemala to learn about and walk alongside that nation’s welcoming people, CEDEPCA, the Protestant Center for Pastoral Studies in Central America, is ready to handle all the details and deepen visitors’ experience.
+LOUISVILLE — When individuals and small groups are ready once again to travel to places like Guatemala to learn about and walk alongside that nation’s welcoming people, CEDEPCA, the Protestant Center for Pastoral Studies in Central America, is ready to handle all the details and deepen visitors’ experience.

-Together with recently arrived mission co-worker the Rev. Betsey Moe, the staff of CEDEPCA, a longtime World Mission partner, put on a recent webinar attended by nearly 60 people.
+Together with recently arrived mission co-worker the Rev. Betsey Moe, the staff of CEDEPCA, a longtime World Mission partner, put on a webinar last week attended by nearly 60 people.
 Some in attendance regularly travel to Guatemala.
 Others are considering a trip when they determine that the pandemic risk has abated enough to travel internationally.

 The Moes had to wait two years before finally arriving in Guatemala from their stateside home in Spokane, Washington, in early January.
 The wait “required a lot of patience, a lot of discernment about when we were going to move and a lot of flexibility,” Moe said.
 “But we did it, and we are so happy we’re here.”